Get a quote

 Regarding short-term rental property management, Awning provides support in everything from obtaining necessary licenses and permits, through marketing, cleaning, restocking, reviews, and guest communication, to help with taxes.
 With our services, hosts can achieve truly passive Airbnb income without compromising the experience provided by their vacation rental or their profit.

-Awning charges a universal fee of 15% of revenue across all markets and property types.
+Awning charges a fee starting at 10% of revenue across all markets and property types.
 This is an industry-low rate for full-service Airbnb management companies.

 AvantStay Property Management